 As we continue to push deeper into this magnificent world, we will come to a coal-black beach, framed by the imposing glory of the Mýrdalsjökull glacier on one side and the white-crested waters of the ocean on the other.
 We will pause in this breathtaking place, of stunning natural beauty, to appreciate the truly awe-inspiring power of mother nature.

 From there we will continue to hug the coast, enjoying the stark contrast of the white waves, as they lap against the black sands.
 We will eventually reach the site of a famous DC-3 airplane wreck, whose fuselage still stands as a lonely reminder, both beautiful and tragic, seeing it is a profound moment and makes for a great photo opportunity.

-We will then turn inland and continuing up to the river Jökulsá, a beautiful glacial masterpiece, which will take us to the foot of the mighty mountain.
-We will then skirt close to the mountain, enjoying more magnificent scenery and adrenaline pumping fun, as we head back to base.
+We will then turn inland and continue up to the river Jökulsá, a beautiful glacial masterpiece, which will take us to the foot of the mighty mountain.
+We will then skirt close to the mountain, enjoying the more magnificent scenery and adrenaline-pumping fun, as we head back to base.

 The base is located close to Myrdalsjokull Glacier in South Iceland, about 160 km (about 2 hours drive) from Reykjavik.
 It's 9 km east of Skógar and 23 km west of Vík.
 Take road #222 and drive roughly 1.2 km to find the base.